CivicActions/ssp-toolkit/docs/controls/AT.md

 > Security control type: Hybrid

+#### LINCS specific control or LINCS Responsibility

+The Department personnel and contractor employees involved with the management, operation, programming, maintenance, or use of LINCS Technology Project system receive training in acceptable computer security practices prior to system access.

+All Department employees and contractors are required to complete annual IT security awareness training.
+This security awareness training covers issues and policies associated with information security, including end user security roles and responsibilities and rules of behavior.
+Some topics addressed in the training are:

+* Password protection

+* System rules of behavior

+* Protection of hardware, software, and data

+* Proper handling of copyrighted materials

+* Reporting of security breaches and violations

+* Proper procedures for software installation, uploading, and use on workstations.

+The security and awareness training is consistent with Department of Education IT Security Training Program Plan and the guidance in NIST Special Publication 800-50.

+#### Amazon Web Services (AWS) US-East/West control support

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Providers dated 1 May 2013.

 ### Part a)

 #### CivicActions Responsibility

 Both regular and ad hoc training to all CivicActions personnel, including those who support the system infrastructure and applications, is provided.
-All employees and contractors must complete Security Awareness and Insider Threat trainings upon being hired and at least annually thereafter.
-The CivicActions Help Desk will not create accounts for individuals until the Director of Human Resources confirms they have successfully completed the trainings.
-In addition, training compliance reports are run on a monthly basis and discussed during monthly meetings to ensure training compliance is met for all CivicActions personnel.
+All employees and contractors must complete Security Awareness trainings upon being hired and at least annually thereafter.
+CivicActions Operations will not create accounts for individuals until they have successfully completed the trainings.
 Additional training will be provided as required by system changes.
 Training takes the following forms:

-Annual Knowledge Survey (i.e., Security Awareness and Insider Threat Trainings): All employees are required to review trainings covering Security Awareness and Insider Threat.
+Annual Knowledge Survey (i.e., Security Awareness Training): All employees are required to review trainings covering Security Awareness.
 After the training, a survey-style security awareness test is taken by employees.
 All CivicActions personnel are required to complete and pass the survey, and new employees are required to pass before being granted access to the Information System.
 In order to successfully pass the test, a score of 80% is required.
 This survey tests CivicActions personnel’s knowledge of critical security subjects, policies and procedures.
 Results from this survey are compiled by the Director of Human Resources and used to refine future training efforts.

 Ad Hoc Security Awareness: The CivicActions ISSO oversees the approximately bi-monthly distribution of security awareness tips and articles to the all CivicActions employees.
 This can include general tips as well as articles tailored to the specific requirements of CivicActions users.

-Refresher Training: A learning management system is used to track training activities and to notify personnel when their training has expired and must be refreshed.
-Training must be refreshed at least annually.
-The Director of Human Resources is responsible for ensuring that the trainings are completed.

-#### LINCS specific control or LINCS Responsibility

-LINCS personnel are required to complete information security awareness training when hired before being granted access to LINCS information systems.